jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 All those flights were carried out on [2S BetaFPV][15] batteries, which naturally brings us to the batteries discussion.

-### Batteries: 1S, 2S, 3S
+### 🔋 <span id="batteries" class="offset-top-nav">Batteries: 1S, 2S, 3S</span>

 As I mentioned the flight controller - [Crazybee F4 PRO V2.0][11] is 1-3S capable.

 #### 🔋 1S

 **There probably aren't many reasons to run the Mobula7 HD on 1S**.
 The Mobula7 HD really shines in freestyle, acro flying and even zipping around indoors is better on 2S.
-I only tested flying 1S with a [GNB 450mah lipo][], which are a bit heavier for the already heavy micro to run just off of 1S.
+I only tested flying 1S with a [GNB 450mah lipo][16], which are a bit heavier for the already heavy micro to run just off of 1S.

 ![GNB 450mah 1S lipo](mobula7-hd-review-and-setup-10.jpg)

-Then you add to that the fact that if you don't want to do soldering just to try out flying on 1S, then you have to use the xt-30 to xjt connector and that adds extra weight as well.
+Then you add to that the fact that if you don't want to do soldering just to try out flying on 1S, then you have to use the xt30 to ph2.0 connector and that adds extra weight as well.

 ![GNB 450mah 1S lipo](mobula7-hd-review-and-setup-11.jpg)